Supporting breastfeeding mothers in the workplace

 As well as supporting the personal needs of parents, there are also business benefits.
 A US study of multiple companies with lactation support programs found an average retention rate of 94%.

-The law requires an employer to provide somewhere for a breastfeeding employee to rest and this includes being able to lie down – does your office have this facility?
+The law requires an employer to provide somewhere for a breastfeeding employee to rest and this includes being able to lie down.
 Currently, the law doesn’t require employers to give time off for breastfeeding, but you do have provide the appropriate facilities for expressing.

 Very simply; a clean, private, lockable room, with a fridge to store milk and a comfortable chair or bed is required – and just as importantly, this information needs to be easy to find on parental policy documents/webpages.